Noah Vonleh posted his sixth double-double of the season with 13 points and 11 rebounds.

 Led the Big Ten in scoring, scoring margin, three-point field goal percentage and free throw percentage.

-Signee Noah Vonleh has been chosen to play in the McDonald's All-American game marking the third straight year that an Indiana recruit (Zeller, Ferrell) will play in the fabled event.
-Vonleh and signee Troy Williams also will play in the Jordan Brand Classic All-Star game, a first for the Hoosiers.
+Signee Noah Vonleh played in the McDonald's All-American game marking the third straight year that an Indiana recruit (Zeller, Ferrell) will play in the fabled event.
+Vonleh and signee Troy Williams also played in the Jordan Brand Classic All-Star game, a first for the Hoosiers.

 Crean was named National Coach of the Year by ESPN.com and Big Ten Coach of the Year by The Sporting News following the 2011-12 season.